EVOLVED-5G/SDK-CLI/README.rst

 * Generate a new python NetApp from a template
 * Assist in connecting the new NetApp & repo with EVOLVED-5G CI/CD pipeline
+* SDK Libraries for interacting with the 5G-API

 ============
 Installation